 PURPOSE:

 The purpose of this WD Letter is to provide Local Workforce Development Boards (Boards) with updated guidance on managing individuals, verifying registration, and providing services in the Texas Workforce Commission’s (TWC) enhanced online labor exchange system, WorkInTexas.com.
-TWC has added the service “(RFS) Referral to Other Federal/State Assistance” to WorkInTexas.com to comply with federal reporting requirements.

 RESCISSIONS:

-WD 01-20
+WD 01-20, Change 1

 BACKGROUND:

 In 2016, TWC convened a task force, which included Texas employers, to establish priorities for a new WorkInTexas.com system.
 In 2017, TWC began the process of replacing WorkInTexas.com with a more comprehensive and up-to-date labor exchange system.
 In July 2018, TWC announced that Geographic Solutions was selected to modernize and significantly enhance WorkInTexas.com.
 Geographic Solutions enhanced WorkInTexas.com with access to a greater volume of up-to-date labor market information and introduced new case management strategies for managing individuals seeking various employment or reemployment services.

+Effective July 7, 2022, Texas Veterans Commission (TVC) staff will use WorkInTexas.com for case management of eligible veterans and eligible spouses.
+To ensure that all eligible veterans are appropriately served, additional guidance has been added to this WD Letter relating to WorkInTexas.com liaisons (liaisons) and staff responsibilities.

 PROCEDURES: